 Hard Boiled Eggs – Some Helpful Tips

 Hard Boiled Eggs are a favorite of many people but they can be tricky to peel and also to cook so that the yoke is nice and yellow and not greenish.
-Here are some tips for perfect eggs.
+Here are some cooking tips for perfect hard boiled eggs.

 - Add baking soda to the water when you hard boil eggs.
 It raises the pH of the water and makes them easier to peel by reducing the egg’s ability to stick to the shell.